Are you interested in hosting this exhibit?

 The exhibit consists of 10 free-standing panels measuring 7’ by 2’6” each that must be arranged in chronological order according to the number on the reverse side of each panel.

-Booking requests must be submitted a minimum of 3 weeks prior to requested display date.
+- Submit a booking request.
+Booking requests must be submitted a minimum of 4 weeks prior to requested display date.

 There is no rental fee at this time for this exhibit.
 However, hosts are required to cover the travel expenses for the Georgia Commission on the Holocaust staff member(s) for set-up and take-down of the exhibit unless other arrangements have been made.
 As travel expenses will vary depending on location, distance, and availability the Georgia Commission on the Holocaust is unable to provide an estimate until booking negotiations begin with the host.
 The Borrower must pay the invoiced amount in full prior to the start date of the approved loan period.